MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 ## Device state (deprecated)

-**This feature has been deprecated.** Customers should use the **Filter for devices** condition in the Conditional Access policy, to satisfy scenarios previously achieved using the device state condition.
+**This condition was deprecated.** Customers should use the **Filter for devices** condition in the Conditional Access policy, to satisfy scenarios previously achieved using the device state condition.

 > [!IMPORTANT]
 > Device state and filters for devices cannot be used together in Conditional Access policy.
 Filters for devices provides more granular targeting including support for targeting device state information through the `trustType` and `isCompliant` property.